Welcome House Community Network

 Welcome House Raleigh (WHR) is a temporary housing ministry for refugees and immigrants seeking a long-term housing solution modeled on the Matthew Houses in Canada.
-Located in Raleigh, North Carolina, it is a safe home supported by a team of vetted volunteers who offer hospitality, settlement assistance, and assimilation bridges into the local community.
-Welcome House supports the client-agency relationship.
-Guests are clients of the partner agency.
+Located in Raleigh, North Carolina, it is a safe home supported by a team of vetted volunteers who offer hospitality, settlement assistance and assimilation bridges into the local community.

-Following an Open House featuring the new renovations of Welcome House, Shaun and Joy Price and their four children joined our ministry becoming the first “in-house” hosts, providing oversight of the house for matters of safety, security, maintenance, guest relations and volunteer services.
+Shaun and Joy Price and their four children joined our ministry becoming the first “in-house” hosts, providing oversight of the house for matters of safety, security, maintenance, guest relations and volunteer services.
 With the Prices’ help, the vision we had from our time serving with Canadian Christians in the Matthew House Model was fully implemented.
-The Price’s were commissioned as missionaries to Wales by a sister denomination January 2019.
-One week later Rod and Tori Rahimizadeh joined the Welcome House as our hosts.
+The Prices were commissioned as missionaries to Wales by a sister denomination in January 2019.
+One week later, a second missionary couple joined the Welcome House as our hosts.
 Chris West, a Campbell University graduate joined us briefly during the summer of 2019.
 Our current Welcome House host is a former guest.
 Mujib is from the Middle East and is a member of Tabernacle Baptist Church Raleigh.